Chloë Grace Moretz Wants You To Know She Wasn't Born This Way

 Chloë Grace Moretz is taking body-image issues and unrealistic beauty standards to task.
 In an interview with Elle, she gets honest about her own body insecurities in hopes of inspiring other young girls to love themselves as they are.

-She admits that when she was younger and growing up in Hollywood, she wanted to get breast implants, have "the fat pad under my chin...removed," and a bum reduction.
-Her mum said no to all of this — and because of that, Moretz says that she's found a lot of power within her insecurities.
+She admits that when she was younger and growing up in Hollywood, she wanted to get breast implants, have "the fat pad under my chin...removed," and a butt reduction.
+Her mom said no to all of this — and because of that, Moretz says that she's found a lot of power within her insecurities.

 "They're what make me who I am now," she said.